Alejandro Ramírez (chess player): Sexual misconduct allegations

-In a tweet published on February 16, 2023, WGM Jennifer Shahade accused Ramirez of sexually assaulting her twice, and said that she had seen "alarming evidence" from other women.
+In a tweet published on February 16, 2023, WGM Jennifer Shahade accused Ramírez of sexually assaulting her twice and said that she had seen "alarming evidence" from other women.
 The United States Chess Federation and Saint Louis Chess Club are currently investigating Ramírez over alleged sexual misconduct.
 On March 6, Ramírez resigned his affiliation with the Saint Louis Chess Club and the Saint Louis University chess team.
 The following day, The Wall Street Journal published an article, based on interviews with eight women, who said that Ramírez had used his position in the chess community to make multiple unwelcome sexual advances towards them since at least 2011.
-The incidents alleged included forcible kissing, groping, and coercing a drunk 16-year old to perform oral sex.
+The incidents alleged included forcible kissing, groping, and coercing a drunk 16-year-old to perform oral sex.
 The article reported that Ramírez's alleged behavior was an open secret since at least 2016.